Goodwill opening new, larger location this week

 DANVILLE, Ill.
 (WCIA) — Goodwill’s Danville retail store and donation center is closing its current location and opening a larger one this week.

-Goodwill said the new location will allow for more merchandise to be displayed on the sale floor and the organization will be able to expand its Career Services area to meet increased demand for services in the Danville community.
+Goodwill said the new location at 15,000 square feet will allow for more merchandise to be displayed on the sale floor and the organization will be able to expand its Career Services area to meet increased demand for services in the Danville community.

 ”The Danville community has been very supportive of our organization over the past 10 years.
 During that time, we have continued to see an increased need for career development and training,” said Goodwill President and CEO Ron Culves.
 “Moving to our new location will also allow us to expand our very successful Career Center which served 2,400 members of the Danville community in 2021 by offering free employment services, training, and education.”